yao-creative/yiyaotan-site/content/blog/ee/invariants.md

     Usually if recursive probing sounds like spaghetti it is spaghetti.
 Emphasis on clarity of the responses.
 Good founders aren't technical or non technical binary; however, a more accurate least common denominator good founders know their business well.

 4. **Strong teams tend to have flexible and nuanced perspective about their industry and technology, but have clear goals and values, and are able to articulate it clearly.** --> technology keeps changing, one has to maintain flexibility and a constant learner's mindset to keep up; however, at the same time keep on making decisions on strong opinions held loosely.
-(One can also tell by their job/ company description page)
+(One can also tell by their job/ company description page~ usually goes like you understand fundamentals skills (algorithms, ML, AI, Systems Design and they're rigorous about this in their interviews)  but mastery of esoteric frameworks and languages aren't necessary)

 5. **They make diversified hires** --> a couple senior hires to address tech debt, while a lot of younger hires who learn and adapt quickly and challenge old ideas.